danielnilssoncole/jobs/README.md

 # jobs
-Django crud app that allows employers to post jobs, and applicants to view them
+Django crud app that allows employers to post and edit jobs, and applicants to view the details of the jobs.

+#Get Started
+Django 1.9